tax gain harvest

 Reduce Concentrated Positions

-This keeps your asset allocation in line and always lets you sell the winners.
-Direct indexing may be in order here as well.
+This keeps your asset allocation in line and allows you to sell the winners.
+Direct indexing may also be in order here.

 Higher Future Capital Gains Tax Brackets